Leave Your Fear of Heights Behind and Head down Melbourne's Coolest Playground Super Slides!

 Find it: Cnr Thames Promenade and Scotch Pde, Chelsea

-This great new playground boasts three slides from its gigantic central climbing structure, each at a different level of climb.
+This awesome adventure playground boasts three slides from its gigantic central climbing structure, each at a different level of climb.
 The lowest is a double wave slide easily accessible by littler kids, the second level features a straight slide, and from the very tippy top, your reward is a bright yellow triple-twister tunnel slide sure to never bore.

 Find it: Hadfield Park, Queen St, Wallan